Skip to main content

 When you restore a backup using the CLI, you can restore it to your current environment or a different environment.

 By default, when you restore a backup using the CLI, it is restored to your current environment.
-The resources of every container already running on the environment are reverted to their original state when the backup was taken.
+The resources of every container running on the environment revert to the state they were in when the backup was taken.

-If you deleted containers after backing up but before restoring, they are recreated using the backup strategy.
-Meaning, they are granted the same resources as in the backup.
+If you deleted containers after backing up but before restoring, they are recreated using the backup strategy and granted the same resources as when the backup was taken.

 When you restore previously deleted containers, you can specify a different resource initialization strategy for them.

-The backup strategy also applies by default.
+The backup strategy applies by default.
 All apps and services are initialized as new containers on the environment, and granted the same resources as in the backup.
-Note that you can specify a different resource initialization strategy for all of them.
+You can specify a different resource initialization strategy for all containers.

 Run the following command: